Esri/java-gradle-starter-project/README.md

 # arcgis-java-gradle-starter-project

-Starter project for the ArcGIS Runtime SDK for Java with Gradle.
+Here is a starter project for the ArcGIS Runtime SDK for Java with Gradle.

 The project includes the Gradle wrapper, so there is no need to install Gradle to run the app.

 The app launches a window displaying a map.

 ![screenshot](screenshot.png)

+## Instructions

 ### IntelliJ IDEA